acrolinx/classic-edition-sdks/README.md

 You can integrate Acrolinx in a server application to enable (automated) batch checking over a set of documents.
 For example, you might integrate Acrolinx in your CMS to check content as an automated workflow step.

-## Difference Between Sidebar and Classic Edition
+## Difference Between Sidebar and Classic Integration

 Acrolinx Integrations now come in [two different editions](https://support.acrolinx.com/hc/en-us/articles/208549775).

-The classic edition is the predecessor to the Sidebar.
-With a classic edition integration, writers can check their content.
+The Classic Integration is the predecessor to the Sidebar.
+With a Classic Integration integration, writers can check their content.
 They can edit with the help of a shortcut menu that appears when they click colored issues.

 The Sidebar is the newest edition in the Acrolinx Integration family.